info@fast4trans.com

 00201552196068

-Machine translation: what is it and its types?
+Arabic Machine Translation: what is it and its types?

 Machine translation

-Machine translation is one of the types of translation that is done by using machines and software, and the translator here is a computer device and automated programs, not a human translator.
-All you have to do is enter the text you want to translate from one language to another on these programs, and after a few minutes, the translation process of the text takes place automatically.
+Arabic machine translation is one of the types of translation that is done by using machines and software, where the translator is a computer device and automated programs, not a human translator, specifically for the Arabic language.
+All you have to do is enter the Arabic text you want to translate from or into Arabic on these programs, and after a few minutes, the translation process of the text takes place automatically.

-Machine translation works by using advanced algorithms; so that the machine or program can translate according to them, and this is according to a set of steps as follows:
+Arabic machine translation works by using advanced algorithms; so that the machine or program can translate Arabic text according to them, and this is according to a set of steps as follows:

-• After that, the machine’s system is trained and programmed for translation operations by using examples of texts in various languages and translating them in other languages.
+• After that, the machine’s system is trained and programmed for Arabic translation operations by using examples of Arabic texts and translating them in other languages, or vice-versa.

-• After that, the machine picks up the abilities needed to examine the samples to comprehend them and identify any patterns or potential issues related to the translation of words or sentences.
+• After that, the machine picks up the abilities needed to examine the Arabic samples to comprehend them and identify any patterns or potential issues related to the translation of Arabic words or sentences.

-• When new text is entered for translation, the machine then starts utilizing this technique.
+• When new Arabic text is entered for translation, the machine then starts utilizing this technique.

 What is the difference between machine translation and human translation?